-Though Guided Access for Android is built as an accessibility feature, it's also used to provision single purpose devices with the required app.
-It is a common way to lock down devices to be used as self check-in kiosks, point-of-sale (POS) terminals at self-service restaurants, digital signage, dedicated displays used for advertising, etc. On enabling Guided Access on Android devices, specific device settings can be controlled such as the volume buttons, sleep/wake button, touch, etc. When the Guided Access session has to be terminated, the Guided Access passcode has to be entered, which was configured earlier, at the start.
+Though Guided Access for Android is built as an accessibility feature, it's also used to provision single-purpose devices with the required app.
+Leveraging Guided Access is a common way to lock down devices to be used as self check-in kiosks, point-of-sale (POS) terminals at self-service restaurants, digital signage, dedicated displays used for advertising, etc. On enabling Guided Access mode on Android devices, specific device settings can be controlled such as the volume buttons, sleep/wake button, touch, etc. When the Guided Access session has to be terminated, the Guided Access passcode has to be entered, which was configured earlier, at the start.

 Guided Access on Samsung and Android devices can be achieved using a functionality called Screen Pinning that can be used to limit the devices' access to specific apps.
 Here, a PIN can be set up which has to be entered each time the app is to be 'unpinned' or removed from the screen.
 Configuring Screen Pinning, the equivalent of Guided Access on Android, on all the devices in an organization only implies manually enabling the feature on each device, followed by setting a password for each user.
 Also, as single-purpose devices are widely used in industried such as construction, healthcare, education, and retail, deploying multiple devices with the required app and device restrictions would be a tedious task using Guided Access in Samsung and Android devices.

 With Android Kiosk Mode, devices (both Samsung and non-Samsung) can be remotely provisioned with the required app (single app Kiosk) or a set of apps (multi-app Kiosk) and with advanced restrictions applied, ensuring better control over the devices.
 Single app Kiosk functions similar to Android Guided Access and ensures the device is locked down only to one particular app while blocking access to the rest of the features and settings.
 For instance, a device may be provided to a driver to be used only for navigation and is thus provisioned with the Maps app.
 The rest of the device functionality is restricted.